Cost: 1350 €/pp (2-7 persons), 1540 €/pp (1 person) + 100 Single room supplement Group size: 7 + 1 guide Minimum group size: 2 + 1 guide

 Full board trip for 10 days (9 nights).
-Includes: accommodation, use of hides, local transport, guiding, meals, transfer from/to airport.
-Excludes: alchoholic drinks Period: May - July
+Includes: accommodation, use of hides, local transport, guiding, meals, transfer from/to the Varna airport.
+Excludes: alcoholic drinks Period: May - July

 We manage several photo-hides in different parts of Bulgaria, suitable for various bird species, with different light conditions and background landscapes.

 In Southeast Bulgaria (Eastern Rhodope mountains) we have two hides designed for raptors, vultures and golden eagle.
 Another hide in SE Bulgaria is designed for wetland birds such as herons, ibises, ducks, waders and many others.
 More photos from the Vulture hideand from theWetland hide.

 In northeastern Bulgaria we have three hides for rollers and bee-eaters, and one forest hide for woodpeckers, where common visitors are also forest small passerines, hawfinches and turtle doves.
 Most interesting and special is the photo tower hide, located in the backyard of our own cottage.
 The tower hide is most suitable for interesting birds like golden orioles, middle-spotted and syrian woodpeckers, black headed and ortolan buntings, other songbirds, turtle doves and many others.
 More photos from the Tower hide, Roller hide and Bee-eater hide.